Coping With Isolation

 Stay Active:Shelter-in-Home” doesn’t literally mean to never venture outside again.
 It means to be cautious with where and how one does go outdoors.
 As I said in Los Angeles all the parks and beaches have been closed.
 But that doesn’t mean that walking or jogging the city streets has been banned.
 Being safe and practicing social distancing make it feasible to get in an hour of exercise traversing your neighborhood.
 If that seems too dangerous, then consider yoga, aerobics, calisthenics, or free weights.
 Many personal trainers and yoga studios have virtual online classes and workouts.
 At the very least literally just standing up and moving around every twenty minutes is beneficial.
 “Sitting for long periods of time — when you don’t stand up, don’t move at all — tends to cause changes physiologically within your muscles,” says New York Times Phys Ed columnist Gretchen Reynolds.
 “You stop breaking up fat in your bloodstream, you start getting accumulations of fat … in your liver, your heart and your brain.
 You get sleepy.
 You gain weight.
 You basically are much less healthy than if you’re moving.”

 Communicate With Others: Thankfully technology has made it easy to stay in touch with, friends, family, and colleagues at school and work.
 There’s a plethora of options; phone calls, texts, social media, video conferencing, and emails.
 Creating and maintaining a sense of human connection dispels the affects of isolation.
 And recent studies suggest that video communications and conferences might be the best method to not feel so alone.
 Psychologist Dr. Rebecca Klott contends it’s beneficial to see the facial expressions and body language of the person you are talking to.
 “There’s just a deeper level of intimacy and connection that can happen on video that really can’t happen just on the telephone.”
-This is also an excellent time to engage in therapeutic treatment and CAST Centers is providing online treatment for mental health, addiction, and dual diagnosed.
+This is also an excellent time to engage in therapeutic treatment and CAST Treatment Centers is providing online treatment for mental health, addiction, and dual diagnosed.
 No matter the media or method the actual act of reaching out and contacting people helps in these times of stress.

 Do Something Productive and Meaningful: Everyone has wished they had time to finish a project, learn another language, reorganize their closet, or even write a book.
 With endeavors such as these there is no time like the present.
 With idle time on everyone’s hands being productive turn isolation into a meaningful experience and getting things done adds satisfaction and creates confidence in these uncertain times.
 Award-winning freelance writer Anne Lowrey writes, “Having a sense of purpose also contributes to a focus on intrinsic goals, such as personal growth, autonomy, and accomplishment, as opposed to external pursuits like money and status.
 Working toward intrinsic goals increases your self-confidence, which grows as you rise to meet challenges.”
 And coping with isolation in this coronavirus pandemic is certainly a challenge we should all rise to meet.